Low-Dose CT Lung Cancer Screening

 2. Choose your location from our centers across Alabama, Georgia, Florida, Texas, and South Carolina

-3. Schedule your appointment online or by phone—same-day slots often available
+3. Talk with your doctor and request an appointment online—same-day slots often available

 4. Arrive for your quick, painless scan

-Common Questions About Low-Dose CT Lung Screening Scans
+Common Questions About Low-Dose CT Lung Cancer Screening Scans

-• Adults aged 50–80 with significant smoking history
+• Adults aged 50–80 with a significant smoking history

 • Current smokers or those who quit within the past 15 years